 when we got to the towing company the man at the desk took us inside the towing yard and that is where we found Shane and Cindy’s treasured truck the truck was Cindy’s first vehicle. it had sentimental value to her as well as Shane too.
 The truck meant a lot to them and seeing it in total disrepair and realizing how lucky they were to be alive was a very emotional experience to be a part of.
 As we gathered their belongings and put them in the back of my car I worried about Shane and Cindy because they needed that car but they had each other and the trouble they were going through was very difficult and they were experiencing the same waves of sadness and loss and Trauma together as a couple it was hard to watch though in another way it was beautiful because as Cindy was very very scared and heartbroken to see her car in disrepair Shane didn’t stop consoling her and letting her know that things are going to be okay.

-we gathered the things from the car took many pictures of the damages as shown above and we went on our way it was about 4 or 5 in the afternoon now and Shane had Loosely gathered a plan of what they were going to do. one of the first thoughts he had when he woke up was what was the next thing to do.
-Cindy was in a lot of pain it was hard for her to walk she had a neck brace she had scrapes on her head Shane also had signs of concussion and he was still there for Cindy.
+we gathered the things from the car took many pictures of the damages as shown above and we went on our way it was about 4 or 5 in the afternoon then and Shane had Loosely gathered a plan of what they were going to do. one of the first thoughts he had when he woke up was to plan the next thing to do.
+Cindy was in a lot of pain it was hard for her to walk she had a neck brace, scrapes on her head and Shane also had signs of concussion and he was still there for Cindy.
 Shane and Cindy live about an hour drive outside of Austin, Texas and they did what they could to get a ride from Austin to their hometown.
-At the time of this writing my friend Cindy will stay with her parents and Shane will stay with a good friend neither is well they have no idea how they’re going to keep making money because of the situation.
+At the time of this writing my friend Cindy will stay with her parents and Shane will stay with a good friend neither is well.
+They have no idea how they’re going to keep making money because of the situation.
 It is harder to find work during a quarantine I assume they will try to rest for the coming months.
 Throughout the day they wondered about the person who hit them and kept driving.
 What seemed like a minor impact for the speeding driver who didn’t stop had significantly changed the course of Cindy and Shane’s life forever.